Skip to main content

 About

-Nordhold is a single player strategy game with a fantasy theme.
+Nordhold is a single player tactical city builder game with fantasy, medieval, historical and dark fantasy themes.
 It was developed by StunForge and was released on March 25, 2025.
 It received positive reviews from players.

 Build a city and defend it in this Tower Defense game blending Roguelite mechanics with turn-based building Strategy.
 Choose your hero, utilize synergistic tower upgrades, and face epic battles in procedurally generated landscapes.
 Nordhold is a tower defense game for strategy enthusiasts who crave high replayability through endless combinations.
 Build and manage a cozy medieval Nordic village wh…